bbauska/Coursera-Bootstrap/readme.md

 We will see that later on how to use NPM install in this course.

-Now that we are at package.json file let\'s make a couple of edits so that we will be able to make use of the lite-server to serve up that content.
+Now that we are at package.json file let&apos;s make a couple of edits so that we will be able to make use of the lite-server to serve up that content.

-Right here, in this option called scripts, let\'s add in one more here.
+Right here, in this option called scripts, let&apos;s add in one more here.

 We will say "start".